zarusz/SlimMessageBus/README.md

 }
 ```

 Because topics are partitioned in Kafka, requests originating from WebApi instances will be distributed across all Worker instances.
-However, to fine tune this, message key providers should configured (see Kafka provider wiki and samples).
+However, to fine tune this, message key providers should be configured (see Kafka provider wiki and samples).

 Check out the complete [sample](/src/Samples#sampleimages) for image resizing.